amkorg1/OSPF-Datacenter-Drain/README.md

 Traceroute from R8 to R7 and vice versa at opposite ends to show the best effect of Drain.

 <h2><p>Future improvements</p></h2>
+Leaf to be configured in different Areas.
 Multithreading to be implemented to touch routers simultaneously.

   <p> More Info </p>
    Script is written in Python